mcrespoae/tempit/README.md

 Tempit decorator should only be used for benchmarking; it is not intended for production code.

-Below are some examples demonstrating Tempit's usage:
+Below are some examples demonstrating `tempit`'s usage:

 ### Basic Usage